lounotlew/Stat-133-Fall-2017/hw02/hw02-WooSik_Lewis_-Kim.md

     ## [1] 0.655624

-• The relationship between efficiency and salary for all players seem to be .
+• The relationship between efficiency and salary for all players does not seem to be very strong.
+There is a positive linear relationship between the two variables (as one increases, the other also increases), but there may not be statistical significance to their correlation.
+This also has to do with the fact that we're not looking at enough variables, since this correlation only considers efficiency statistic vs. salary.

 **Selecting players who have MPG values of more than 20, and creating data frame "players2":**